What Is Angie’s List? (+ How Much It Costs & Best Alternatives)

 How Angi Works for Consumers & Businesses

-On the consumer side of how Angi (formerly Angie’s List) works, potential customers visit Angi to find qualified and top-rated home service providers in their area.
+On the consumer side of how Angi (formerly Angie’s List) works.
 Individuals can register for free and use the platform to find local business services.
 However, they can also upgrade by paying for a premium plan to access features like complaint resolution and exclusive member-only deals.

 On the other hand, any business can join Angi and set up a listing on the platform for free.
 However, to fully leverage the platform for lead generation and sales, you should expect pay to advertise on the platform.
 Angi does this by essentially working as a sales representative, boosting your visibility and sending you leads.
 Pricing varies for each business; however, most come at an average of $300 monthly, and all plans bind you to a one-year contract.

 The businesses that benefit most from using Angi are typically home improvement or repair services (e.g., lawn care, general contractors, handy services, plumbing, electrical, pet grooming, roofers, pest control, and housekeeping, to name a few).
 There are more than 700 categories listed, but some are super-specific, like local services for bat control, GE dryer repair, or overhead garage door repair.

 |Access to highly qualified, ready-to-buy leads||Cost to advertise via Angi Pro isn’t transparent since it’s on a custom pricing basis|

 |Angi-listed businesses are perceived as qualified and trustworthy||Advertising requires you to sign a one-year minimum contract with a 35% early termination fee|

 |Pricing is transparent for customers, so they are rarely turned off by quotes and estimates||All leads coming in through the free plan are shared with HomeAdvisor.com|